5 May 2022

 Start by ranking your subjects in order of importance, focusing on topics you find most challenging first, and work your way down from there.
-Multitasking is a great skill to have, so knowing how to prioritise tasks will take you really far in the professional world too.
+Multitasking is a great skill to have, so knowing how to prioritise tasks will take you far in the long run.

 Download your free GCSE revision timetable template to help you manage your time like a pro.